 Place a security freeze

-The law allows Massachusetts consumers to place a security freeze on their credit reports.
+Massachusetts law allows consumers to place and lift a security freeze on their credit reports for free.
 A security freeze prohibits a credit reporting agency from releasing any information from a consumers' credit report without written authorization.
 Note: placing a security freeze on your credit report may delay, interfere with, or prevent the timely approval of any requests you make for new loans, credit, mortgages, employment, housing or other services.

 Additional Resources for Place a security freeze

 Filing a police report is a first step.
 But you should also be sure to report the identity theft to other law enforcement/governmental agencies.